-The problem is not plastic itself but the way we use and manage it all along its life cycle
+The problem is not plastic itself but the way it is used and manage along its life cycle

 Plastic is a synthetic organic polymer made from petroleum that provides many benefits to society.
-It is cheap, lightweight, strong and malleable which makes it a very useful material for a wide variety of applications, including packaging, building and construction, household and sports equipment, vehicles, electronics and agriculture.
-Plastic has become ubiquitous in our daily life.
+It is cheap, lightweight, strong and malleable which makes it a very useful material for a wide variety of applications.
+Plastic has become a ubiquitous part of our daily lives.